Gradient Flow from a Random Walk in Hilbert Space: Conclusion

 \section{Conclusion}

 There are two useful perspectives on the material contained in this paper, one concerning optimization and one concerning statistics.
 We now detail these perspectives.

 \begin{itemize}

 \item {\bf Optimization} We have demonstrated a class of algorithms to minimize the functional $J$ given by \eqref{eq:I}.
 The Assumptions \ref{ass:1} encode the intuition that the quadratic part of $J$ dominates.
 Under these assumptions we study the properties of an algorithm which requires only the evaluation of $\Psi$ and the ability to draw samples from Gaussian measures with Cameron-Martin norm given by the quadratic part of $J$.
 We demonstrate that, in a certain parameter limit, the algorithm behaves like a noisy gradient flow for the functional $J$ and that, furthermore, the size of the noise can be controlled systematically.
-Thus we have constructed a stochastic annealing algorithm on Hilbert space, and connected this to a diffusion process (SDE), a connection made in finite dimensions in \cite{geman1986diffusions}.
 The advantage of constructing algorithms on Hilbert space is that they are robust to finite dimensional approximation.
 We turn to this point in the next bullet.

 \item {\bf Statistics} The algorithm that we use is a Metropolis-Hastings method with an Onrstein-Uhlenbeck proposal which we refer to here as pCN, as in \cite{CRSW13}.
 The proposal takes the form for $\xi \sim \Normal(0,C)$,